rackerlabs/docs-aws/docs/billing/index.rst

 proration as the service fees paid during your first month cover our services for the length of the reserved instance reservation.
 Note that we base proration on AWS account signup date and not the date AWS infrastructure charges reach more than $30.
-For example, if your AWS account has a signup date of March 15th but you do not start using resources in your account until April 5th, we charge you for a full month of service fees for April.
+For example, if you signed up for your AWS account on March 15th but did not start using resources in your account until April 5th, we charge you for a full month of service fees for April.